Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 ## Simd Intersection
 Similar to the naive version I will split each phase and we will analyze them separately (there will be a diagram at the end showing how things work with a drawing).

-**Note:** That's is the place where I spent the most time, I easly rewrote this 20 time trying to save every cycle possible.
+**Note:** That's is the place where I spent the most time, I easly rewrote this 20 times trying to save every cycle possible.

 ### First Phase
 ```rust